warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 #### Disk Space Included

-This is the initial storage capacity provided in the tier, and is used for both data and index storage.
+This is the storage capacity included in the tier.
+It is used for both data and index storage.

-#### Disk Overages
+#### Disk Space Overflow

 All tiers are monitored for disk space used.
+If the account uses more than the amount of storage indicated for the tier, that is,
+'overflows',
-If the account exceeds the amount of storage inidcated for the tier, the account is billed at the indicated cost, per additional GB used beyond the initial tier allocation, per month.
+the account is billed at the indicated price for each additional GB used beyond the initial tier allocation.
+The overflow use is calculated on an hourly basis.

 For example,
-if you are on the Personal tier, and your project disk usage increases to 107GB during a given month, you have used 7GB more than the 100GB tier allocation, and so would be billed an overage charge of $1 x 7GB = $7 for that month.
+if you are on the Personal tier, and your project disk usage increases to 107GB for half a day (12 hours) during a given month of 31 calendar days, you have overflowed by 7GB more than the 100GB tier allocation, for 12 / (31 x 24) = 12 / 744 = 1.6% of the month.
+This means you would be billed an overflow charge of $1 x 7GB x 1.6% = $0.11 for that month.

-Overage is measured as the maximum number of GB above the initial tier allocation during a single monthly billing cycle.
+Overflow is measured as the maximum number of GB above the initial tier allocation during a single hour within the billing cycle.
 For example,
-if you start the month using 90GB of storage in a Personal tier, then increase to 115GB for a week, then drop back to 95GB for a week, then increase to 108GB for a week, then finish the month by dropping down to 80GB, the maximum number of GB above the initial tier allocation was 15GB during the first week.
+if you start a 28-day month using 90GB of storage in a Personal tier, then increase to 115GB for 15 minutes during hour 2 of day 3, then drop back to 95GB for the next 10 minutes of hour 2, then increase to 108GB for the next 25 minutes of hour 2, then finish the hour and indeed the rest of month by dropping down to 80GB, the maximum number of GB above the initial tier allocation was 15GB during hour 2 of day 3.
 Therefore,
-you would be billed an additional $1 x 15GB = $15 for that month.
+you would be billed an additional $1 x 15GB x ( 1 / (28 x 24) ) = $1 x 15GB x 0.2% = $0.02 for that month.

 #### Throughput

-Throughput or data capacity usage is measured and identified as one of three kinds of events:
+Throughput is measured and identified as one of three kinds of events:

 1. A lookups which is a read of a specific document, based on its `_id`.
 2. A write, which is a write of an individual document.
 Currently, a write due to an index build is not included in the event count.